 There was no helpline people could turn to if they just needed someone to talk to, so this was the first gap Marie-Lou was determined to fill.

-Marie-Lou sought the help and advice of a few like-minded individuals, including Peter Montegriffo QC and Dr Rene Beguelin.
+Marie-Lou sought the help and advice of a few like-minded individuals, including Peter Montegriffo KC and Dr Rene Beguelin OBE.
 Together they founded GibSams as trustees and launched the service on 10th October 2017 (a date which coincided with World Mental Health Day).

 GibSams’ board of trustees has grown to include even more non-remunerated individuals who work under Marie-Lou’s leadership by utilising their expertise and insight to identify ways in which the charity can help reduce the number of deaths by suicides in Gibraltar and to improve the delivery of the charity’s services.

 The charity’s number of dedicated and trained volunteers has increased significantly since its launch, and this has allowed GibSams to expand further and improve its services.
-Its helpline and chat service are open every day, including holidays, from 18:00 to midnight.
-The charity also carries out its extensive Outreach Programme, Chatty Café, and Corporate Wellbeing Recognition schemes throughout Gibraltar’s community.
+Its helpline and chat service are open every day, including holidays, from 6pm to 11pm.
+The charity also carries out its extensive Outreach Programme, and Corporate Wellbeing Recognition schemes throughout Gibraltar’s community.

 GibSams has worked hard since its inception to remove the stigma associated with mental health in Gibraltar and to encourage people to talk about their problems.
 Although much progress has already been made in this regard, there is still much to be done.
 Marie-Lou, her fellow trustees, and all GibSams volunteers continue to work tirelessly to reduce the number of deaths by suicide in Gibraltar and champion well-being for all.